-Sticking a little bit more to the princesses let’s travel into the forest area of New Fantasyland last year Belle could be found on her own in her blue dress just outside Bonjour gifts.
+Sticking a little bit more to the princesses let’s travel into the forest area of New Fantasyland where Belle could be found on her own in her blue dress inside Enchanted tales with Belle.
 Ariel and Eric were meeting guests together near Prince Eric’s village market as well.

 If you really want to get a big group of characters together, this next spot features four characters in one.
 Just outside the Winnie the Pooh attraction, you can usually meet Pooh Bear along with Piglet, Tigger, and Eyore all in their holiday scarves together, which is such a great photo-op!

 Heading into storybook circus we get some more of the classic characters all dressed up in holiday gear.
-Scrooge and Donald could be found together at the KC Jr. splash and soak area.
-Then in between the Barnstormer and Dumbo, we’ve seen Santa Goofy.
+Scrooge McDuck, Donald, Daisy and Minnie Mouse can all be found here.
+Then at the Disney Junior Jingle Jam you can find Santa Goofy, Timon and Doc McStuffins.

 We’ve only seen one character meet-and-greet here in recent years at Christmas.
 It’s usually Nick and Judy Hopps from Zootopia.
 This is the only time I’ve seen the opportunity to get a photo with both of them.
 So if you catch up with Nick and Judy make sure you snag a pic!